openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

 The optional pass in the `LowPrecision` pipeline.

 Pass detects pattern quantize -> dequantize and removes it
+### `-remove-duplicates`: Remove duplicating operations with a common producer Value
+This pass merges duplicating operations that are identical to each other, combining consumers.
 ### `-resolve-pwl-post-ops`: Resolve requirements for fused PWL post-ops
 Ensures the correct quantization ranges are used for fused PWL activation functions or unfuses them if surrounding tensors are not quantized per-tensor.